veelckoo/MTGOBOT/README.txt

 This Magic Online Trading Bot was created  by Raymond Cheung.
 I can be contacted at darkray16@yahoo.com .

+My username on Magic Online is darkray16 .
+If you're online and see me on, send me a a challenge, I play all formats and would enjoy playing with a follow Github member.

-As of March 7th 2011, the bot is able to interact with Magic Online version 3.
+As of March 12th 2011, the bot is able to interact with Magic Online version 3.
 Of it's four core functions, buying booster packs, selling booster packs, buying cards, and selling cards, two are currently working.
 It is able to buy and sell booster packs.

 Disclaimer:
 I am a new programmer who is still studying much.
 If you find some places in the app which I can improve, please send me an email.
 It would be greatly appreciated.

 Demo:
 You can see a demonstration of the bot at: http://www.youtube.com/watch?v=wQadgKVrGYs

 Requirements:
 Sikuli
 Sikuli is a graphical user scripting language which uses Python syntax.
 You can download this at http://sikuli.org and there you can read about the wonderful language.
 I chose Sikuli to script in, instead of AutoIt because at the time I wanted to learn Python, and since Sikuli uses Python syntax, it was perfect.